ctestama/docker_drupalstack/README.md

 # Boot up the Docker containers
 $ docker-compose up
 ```

-> If you're using the CoreOS box, make sure to set your `DOCKER_HOST` so Docker Compose knows where to boot up the Docker containers.

-The IP is in both cases either `127.0.0.1` or your Vagrant IP (`192.168.33.10` by default).

 ---
 Copyright &copy; 2014-2015 [Kasper Kronborg Isager](http://github.com/kasperisager).
 Licensed under the terms of the [MIT License](LICENSE.md).